Program Leader for Human Development and Poverty,

 Human Development Network

-Jamele Rigolini is the World Bank sector leader for human development in the Andean countries.
-His areas of expertise include social protection, human development, labor markets and entrepreneurship/innovation policies.
+Jamele Rigolini is the World Bank Program Leader for Human Development and Poverty for Bolivia, Chile, Ecuador, Peru and Venezuela.
+His areas of expertise include social protection, human development, labor markets, poverty, gender and entrepreneurship/innovation policies.

 Prior to joining the World Bank, he was an assistant professor of economics at the University of Warwick (UK).
 He also worked for the Inter-American Development Bank, the International Union for Conservation of Nature and McKinsey & Co.

 At the World Bank, he worked in the East Asia and Pacific region, where he managed lending projects and advisory activities in the areas of labor markets and social protection.
 He also managed the World Bank’s flagship reports for Latin America and maintained close dialogue with other international organizations, as well as with Latin American academic institutions and think tanks.

 Jamele Rigolini holds a degree in physics from the Swiss Institute of Technology (ETH) in Zurich and a Ph.D. in economics from New York University.
 He has published articles in several economics journals, including the Journal of Public Economics, the Journal of Development Economics, Economic Letters and World Development.